A $q$-Queens Problem. V. Some of Our Favorite Pieces: Queens, Bishops, Rooks, and Nightriders: Introduction

+Finding a single comprehensive formula for $u_\pP(q;n)$ for a single piece $\pP$, for all $q$ and $n$, for any piece other than the rook and bishop---and especially for the queen---looks impossible.
+Nevertheless, in Part I we established that $u_\pP(q;n)$ is a quasipolynomial function of $n$ of degree $2q$, that is, it is given by a cyclically repeating sequence of polynomials (the quasipolynomial's \emph{constituents}); so it can be written as

+where the coefficients $\gamma_i(q)$ vary cyclically, depending on $n$ modulo a number $p$, the \emph{period}, but not on $n$ itself.
+The period is a fundamental number; it tells us how much data is needed to rigorously determine the complete quasipolynomial, since $2qp$ values of the counting function suffice.
+Furthermore, in each residue class of $n$, $q!\gamma_i(q)$ is a polynomial function of $q$ of degree $2i$.
+Still further, substituting $n=-1$ gives the number of combinatorially distinct types of nonattacking configurations, as explained in Section~\ref{essentials}.

-Still, that is only scratching at the surface; we want to go further.
-In this part we present our current state of knowledge about specific pieces: the queen, rook, bishop, and nightrider and the pieces that have a subset of their moves.
-Our goal is to prove exact quasipolynomial formulas for a fixed number $q$ of each piece, where $q$ is (unavoidably) small, and along the way to see how many complete formulas we can prove for coefficients of high powers of $n$.
+In this part we present our current state of knowledge about naturally interesting pieces.
+The goal is to prove exact formulas for a fixed number $q$ of each piece, where $q$ is (unavoidably) small, and along the way to see how many complete formulas we can prove, for all $q$, for coefficients of high powers of $n$.
+Our contributions include rigorous partial answers to Problem~\ref{Pr:formula} for the queen, bishop, nightrider, and pieces with subsets of their moves.
+Some of our rigorous answers, especially for partial nightriders, are new; others were previously known heuristically (by \Kot\ and others; see \cite{ChMath}) but only a few were proved.

+Three pieces were previously solved.
+The rook and semirook are elementary.
+Arshon and \Kot\ proved a complete formula for the bishop, but it is not a quasipolynomial and cannot have $n=-1$ substituted to get the number of combinatorial types; thus we consider the bishops problem only partially solved.

-How large a number $q$ and how many coefficients we can handle depends on the piece.
-For the rook, naturally, we get well-known formulas for all $q$.
+How large a number $q$ and how many coefficients we can handle depend on the piece.
+For the rook, naturally, we get well-known formulas for all $q$, although our viewpoint does lead to an apparently new property of Stirling numbers (Proposition~\ref{P:stirling}).
 At the other extreme we have only very partially solved three nightriders, for which the formula was previously found heuristically, without proof, by \Kot.
-No formula for four nightriders has even been guessed; it is conceivable, but judging by the 11-digit denominator we computed (see Table~\ref{Tb:nightriders}) not probable, that it could be obtained by a painstaking analysis using our method.
+No formula for four nightriders has even been guessed; it is conceivable that it could be obtained by a painstaking analysis using our method, but that is not probable, judging by the 11-digit denominator (see Table~\ref{Tb:nightriders}; the denominator is a multiple of the period, conjecturally equal to it).
 We offer no hope for five.

-One reason we want a quasipolynomial is to substitute $n=-1$ to get the number of combinatorially distinct types of configuration, as explained in Section~I.5.
-The Arshon--\Kot\ formula for bishops is not a quasipolynomial and does not help us find the bishops counting quasipolynomials.
-For that reason we consider the bishops problem only partially solved and we give it close attention in Part~V.